 This is due to the fact that the app data is contained in RAM.
 And its efficacy is (mostly) proportional to the volume of RAM available.
 The programs you use are essentially left running in the background when you select other apps.
 However, keep in mind that RAM is short-term memory.

 This implies that it cannot allocate space to each program you try to load.
-When an app is left idle for an extended period of time, the data is lost and the memory is assigned to another program.
+When an app is left idle for an extended period of time, the data is lost.
+Then, the memory is assigned to another program.
 This is referred to as RAM management.
 And this is why big games or similar heavy apps reload frequently when you re-launch it after a while.

 Therefore, virtual RAM builds on the principle of actual RAM where relatively un/underused app(s) are moved to the extended memory so that the actual RAM can be used for some other task instead.
 And when you return to the app, the data from virtual RAM is accessed by the actual RAM.
 As a result, data acquisition takes less time and multitasking gets more effective.
 Ultimately, it provides you with a lag-free or undelayed experience.